Watershed Stewardship Videos

 2020 Beaver Summit

-In December of 2020, the Defenders of Wildlife hosted a multiple day summit all about beavers.
+On October 27 – November 4th, the Defenders of Wildlife hosted a multiple day summit all about beavers.
 Below are the different panels discussing multiple aspects of beavers, ranging from why we should care about beavers to a future of beavers and what that looks like for land management and health.
+Click here to check out the beaver summit.

 Why beavers?
 Living With Beavers Return of the Beaver A Vision For The Future